spokestack/spokestack.io/content/docs/React Native/nlu.md

   tts: {},
   properties: {},
   nlu: {
-    // NLU settings.
-Only set these if you are calling `Spokestack.classify`.
     'nlu-model-path': YOUR_NLU_MODEL_PATH, // string filesystem path to nlu model 'nlu-metadata-path': YOUR_NLU_METADATA_PATH, // string filesystem path to nlu metadata 'wordpiece-vocab-path': YOUR_NLU_VOCABULARY_PATH // string filesystem path to nlu vocab